indra-ehep/KinFit_Skim/README.md

 The analysis requires the creation of some efficiency and resolution files, which are used during the processing of Skim file in *CBA_Skim*.
-The folders which are dedicated for these pupose are described below.
+The folders which are dedicated for these purpose are described below.

 - **ProcessSkim** : The efficiency files required for *b*-jet and *c*-jet tagging.
 - **KFObjectReso** : The production of resolution and offset values that are used in Kinematic Fitting (KinFit).